PAUL GASSER, PH.D.

 (414) 288-4534

 Paul Gasser received his Ph.D. in Biology from Arizona State University in 2005.
 He was then awarded a National Science Foundation International Research Fellowship to conduct his postdoctoral studies in the United Kingdom, at the University of Bristol’s Henry Wellcome Laboratories for Integrative Neuroscience and Endocrinology.
 In 2007, Dr. Gasser joined the faculty at Marquette University in the Department of Biomedical Sciences.
-Work in his laboratory is focused on elucidating the signaling pathways by which stress hormones and monoamine neurotransmitters alter the structure and function of neuronal and glial cells with the hope of learning how these signaling pathways contribute to successful adaptation to stress, and how dysregulation of these pathways contributes to neurodegenerative and neuropsychiatric disorders.
+Work in his laboratory is focused on elucidating the signaling pathways through which stress hormones and monoamine neurotransmitters alter the structure and function of neuronal and glial cells with the hope of learning how these signaling pathways contribute to successful adaptation to stress, and how dysregulation of these pathways contributes to disease.
 In addition to his research activities, Dr. Gasser teaches courses in biochemistry and neuroscience to undergraduate and graduate students.

 Lab personnel: